containers/podman/docs/podman-push.1.md

 **--creds="CREDENTIALS"**

-Credentials (USERNAME:PASSWORD) to use for authenticating to a registry
+The [username[:password]] to use to authenticate with the registry if required.
+If one or both values are not supplied, a command line prompt will appear and the value can be entered.
+The password is entered without echo.

 **cert-dir="PATHNAME"**